jameesjohn/subscription-manager/README.md

 - Make a copy of the environment file, `.env.example` and update the database connection credentials as required.
+- Run `php artisan key:gen` to generate the app key.
 - Next, we need to run the `init.sql` file which can be found at `database/seeders/init.sql`.
   This file contains the required database initializations necessary for our app